fwupd/fwupd/plugins/fastboot/README.md

 For both types, all partitions with a defined image found in the zip file will be updated.

+This plugin supports the following protocol ID:

+ * com.google.fastboot

 GUID Generation
 ---------------